Kalshi logo

 Frequently Asked Questions

-When should you hedge a bet?
+When should I hedge a bet?

-What is the difference between hedging and middling?
+What's the difference between hedging and arbitrage?

 Props Optimizer